Jordan Paopao

-Jordan Paopao (born June 25, 1986) is an American football coach who is the current tight ends coach and special teams coordinator for the Washington Huskies.
+Jordan Paopao (born June 25, 1986) is an American football coach who is the current tight ends coach for the Washington Huskies.
 He previously coached at Arizona, UNLV, Azusa.
 He also was a recruiting assistant for Stanford.

 Paopao played college at San Diego Toreros as an offensive lineman.

 Coaching career

 Stanford Cardinals

 Paopao served as a recruiting assistant under Jim Harbaugh, who coached him during his playing career at his time playing during college at the San Diego Toreros.

 Azusa Pacific Cougars

 In 2010, Paopao served as the recruiting coordinator, offensive line coach and run game coordinator for the Azusa Pacific.